Section navigation

 16.4 Partial conformance

+Partial satisfaction is a valid documented state.
 An implementation may declare partial conformance by listing the control families satisfied, provided partial conformance is not represented as Foundation, Minimum, or Enterprise Profile conformance.
-Partial conformance declarations should identify families satisfied, families in progress, and families not yet addressed.
+Partial conformance is appropriate for staged implementation, remediation planning, audit preparation, or other transitional governance states in which some but not all required families have been implemented.

 16.5 Conformance statement requirements